LYNCH·LLP

 • What is Examiner Talukdar's overall allowance rate?

-Yes.
-Allowance rates across the examiner's art units range from 72% to 84%, reflecting variation in outcomes by subject area within TC 2100.
+Allowance rates across his art units range from 72% to 84%.
+This variation is typical across different subject areas within a technology center.

-No. The pooled allowance rate describes historical dispositions and is not a prediction for any specific application.
+No. The pooled rate is a historical summary of decided applications and is not a prediction of any specific application's result.

 ◈ RESPONDING TO AN OFFICE ACTION